Token-Specific Watermarking with Enhanced Detectability and Semantic Coherence for Large Language Models: Experiments

-{Third}, our method demonstrates good generalization capacity across LLMs.
-As shown in Figure~\ref{fig:llama}, our model ($\gamma$- and $\delta$-generator networks), initially trained on OPT-1.3B, demonstrates a better Pareto frontier when applied to LLAMA2-7B.
+\textbf{Generalizability}: Our method demonstrates good generalizability across LLMs of different sizes.
+As shown in Figure~\ref{fig:llama}, our model ($\gamma$- and $\delta$-generator networks), initially trained on OPT-1.3B, demonstrates a better Pareto frontier when applied to LLAMA2 7B, 13B and 70B.
 This adaptability is likely because our method learns the watermarking parameters that reflect the general nature of language itself (see Sec.~\ref{analysis-of-delta-gamma} and Appendix~\ref{sec:example} for discussions), not just on the specific details of the LLMs.